seagomezar/ng-col-angular-ut/WORKSHOP.md

 1. ng generate service [name] will create a names service and also will add the specs file.
 Let's explore how how and empty test is generated and inyected.

+2. Now let's create a private property to store a set of names, also we should add a method to return this names.
+It was easy right?, let's review how we can test this method.
+We need to think about how we can test the private property.
+Our instinct is to think about why is necesary to put name privates and why not just simply put default accessor or public instead.
+However there are a Javascript trick (only javascript), by accesing the property in this way servive['privateProperty'].
+So, now, we know it is important be aware about public and private properties and methods have a different strategy.
+Let's review then how the test is implemented.